sgumirov/mailspider/README.md

 (external plugins) and store into DB.
 It's designed to be extendable at any step.
 Opensource (see below for license details).

+---

+# Mailspider is not actively maintained (security issues are fixed).

+**Note: it's better (and probably cheaper) to run similar pipeline to extract data from main and web on AWS Glue or Step Functions with Lambda instead.**

+---

 **Data sources**: IMAP, POP3, FTP, HTTP.
 **Processing**: zip|rar ( xlsx, xls ) -> csv.
 Implemented in plugins.
 **Output**: HTTP upload.